![]() |

 the reader to visually track the scope of control constructs.
 The

-significant variable is the placement of {
+significant variable is the placement of { and }

 with respect to the statement(s) they enclose and to the guard or

-controlling statement (if
+controlling statement (if, else, for,

-) on the block, if any.
+while, or do) on the block, if any.

 `K&R style' -- Named after Kernighan & Ritchie, because the examples in K&R are formatted this way.
 Also called `kernel style' because the Unix kernel is written in it, and the `One True Brace Style' (abbrev.
 1TBS) by its partisans.
 The basic indent shown here is eight spaces (or one tab) per level; four spaces are occasionally seen, but are much less common.